Tips and Tactics for Hunting the Whitetail Rut in the Real World

-“It’s a domino effect,” says wildlife biologist Matt Ross of the Quality Deer Management Association.
+“It’s a domino effect,” says wildlife biologist Matt Ross of the National Deer Association.
 “As the photoperiod changes, testosterone increases in a buck.
 There’s a direct line between the deer’s eyeballs and the pineal gland in the brain, and that releases a type of hormone, which tells the testes to produce more testosterone.
 And it’s the same thing with does—the photoperiod drives the timing of her estrus cycle.”

 These changing levels of hormones in bucks and does determine when deer can breed.
 Because these hormonal shifts are tied to photoperiod, which changes at a consistent rate and at the same time every year, the peak of actual breeding activity, for most the country, is quite uniform.